MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/migrate-automatic-record-creation-and-sla-agreements.md

 > ![Migration Tool for experienced users - step 3](media\migration-tool-step-3-experienced-users-1.png "Migration Tool for experienced users - step 3")

 Only rules that were not attempted, did not completely migrate, or failed to migrate will appear in **Step 3**.
-If you want to attempt migration of a successfully migrated rule again, delete the corresponding rule from UCI and rerun the migration tool for it to appear in the list again.
+If you want to attempt migration of a successfully migrated rule again, delete the corresponding rule from Unified Interface and rerun the migration tool for it to appear in the list again.

 ## Step 4: Review.
 (Experienced User)